 Although REI has been known for having high-specialized prices, it’s what is behind the product that matters.
 When Lloyd Anderson the innovator and founder of REI went on his search for that quality ice axe, the side effect was a quality environment for all participants of the great outdoors to be inspired, educated and outfitted for a lifetime of outdoor adventure and stewardship.
 (REI)

+Well done.
+Can’t wait to see what your group puts together.

 Works Cited